 The Company monitors publicly available credit ratings for entities for which the Company has a significant receivable balance.
-As of December 31, 2020, the Company had gross receivables of \$56.1 million in current assets and gross receivables of \$157.4 million in other long-term assets.
+As of December 31, 2021, the Company had gross receivables of \$86.2 million in current assets and gross receivables of \$230.7 million in other long-term assets.
 The Company has established credit loss reserves based on publicly available historic default rates issued by a third party for companies with similar credit ratings, factoring in the term of the respective accounts receivable or note receivable.
-During the twelve months ended December 31, 2020, the collectability on a note receivable from Kair Enterprises, Inc. associated with the Company's sale of ExpressJet in 2019 became uncertain due to ExpressJet ceasing operations during the year and the credit ratings were lowered on certain entities for which the Company has outstanding accounts receivable or notes receivable, which were the primary drivers for the increase in the Company's credit loss reserve when benchmarked against historic default rates as of January 1, 2020, when the Company adopted Accounting Standards Update ("ASU") 2016-13, "Financial Instruments - Credit Losses (Topic 326), Measurement of Credit Losses on Financial Instruments" ("Topic 326").
+During the year ended December 31, 2021, there were no significant changes in the outstanding accounts receivable or notes receivable or the credit ratings of the entities.